Soma-dev0808/weather-app/README.md

 ## Why I created this app

-This app is to show my skill of developing.
+This app is to show my skill of developing. <br>
-I've been developing frontend and backend(in here, I express nodejs as backend) so far in several projects.
+I've been developing frontend and backend(in here, I express nodejs as backend) so far in several projects. <br>
-Since that, I coded frontend and backend for this app.
+Since that, I coded frontend and backend for this app. <br>